Smalltalk: Expressions

 This rewrite of the earlier example as a single expression avoids the need to store the new window in a temporary variable.
-According to the usual precedence rules, the unary message "new" is sent first, and then "label:" and "open" are sent to the answer of "new".
+According to the usual precedence rules, the unary message "new" is sent first, and then "label:" and "open" are sent to the receiver of "new".

 Code blocks

 A block of code (an anonymous function) can be expressed as a literal value (which is an object, since all values are objects).
 This is achieved with square brackets: